Need to talk? Call 1800 882 436.

 What is a premature baby?

-Often the cause of premature birth is not known.
-However, some of the reasons babies are born prematurely include:
+Often the cause of premature labour and birth is not known.
+However, your chance can increase if you:

 What are the signs of premature labour?